intel/intel-extension-for-pytorch/docs/tutorials/features.rst

 - Spawn asynchronous tasks from both Python and C++ frontend.
 - Program core bindings for OpenMP threads from both Python and C++ frontend.

-.. note:: Intel® Extension for PyTorch* Runtime extension is still in the experimental stage.
+.. note:: Intel® Extension for PyTorch* Runtime extension is still in the prototype stage.
 The API is subject to change.
 More detailed descriptions are available in the `API Documentation <api_doc.html>`_.

 For more detailed information, check `Runtime Extension <features/runtime_extension.md>`_.